-This project has been designed by Julia Claridge of Bobbins and Buttons in Leicester.
-She has recently launched an online fabric shop and offers a range of fun relaxed sewing classes, which always include homemade bakes.
-She also designs a range of clothing for ladies and children some of which are made to order and all can be made in classes.
+This pencil skirt project has been designed by Julia Claridge of Bobbins and Buttons in Leicester.
+Julia runs an online and bricks and mortar fabric shop and offers a range of fun relaxed sewing classes, which always include homemade bakes.
+She also designs a range of garment patterns for adults and children.

 This skirt is made to fit you.
 The quantity of fabric may vary depending on fabric width, size and required length.